-Lewis Page began his military career as a reservist pilot in the Cambridge University Air Squadron and ended up in the Navy, where he became a mine clearance diver.
+Lewis Page began his military career as a reservist pilot in the Cambridge University Air Squadron.
+He grew disenchanted with the RAF and attempted to join the army, but was rejected for having a "frivolous attitude".
+He ended up in the Navy, where he became a mine clearance diver.
 After eight years at sea, mostly in very bad weather, he was put in charge of the Plymouth diving and bomb disposal team and trawled the British coastline from Swanage to Liverpool neutralizing 'improvised Explosive Devices' and searching for unexploded ordnance.
 As such, he is one of the few in the British forces to have actually seen and dealt with 'Weapons of Mass Destruction', although irritatingly these were of British manufacture.
 During a dull period in the navy he qualified as a commando.
 He resigned from the Service in 2004 and now lives in London.